Sleepy Hollow, New York: North Tarrytown

 In 1903, the closed automobile plant at the foot of Beekman Avenue was leased (and subsequently sold) to Maxwell-Briscoe, manufacturer of gasoline internal combustion automobiles.
 Destroyed in a fire in 1907, it was rebuilt and acquired by Chevrolet in 1914-1915.
-In 1918, Chevrolet was integrated into General Motors (GM), and the plant became the GM North Tarrytown Assembly facility.
+In 1918, Chevrolet was integrated into General Motors, and the plant became the GM North Tarrytown Assembly facility.